 Provider is in no way attempting to interpret any laws, rules, or regulations.
 This information is provided merely as a courtesy, and it is not intended to replace Client’s responsibility to familiarize itself with and abide by the legal requirements pertaining to Client’s messages, broadcasts, and campaigns prior to using the Service.
 Client shall be ultimately responsible to make Client’s own informed decisions regarding Client’s messages, broadcasts, and campaigns.

 6.1.
 Payment.
-Client will pay the fees specified in the applicable Order Form or SOW.
+Client will pay the fees specified in the applicable Order or SOW.
 All payments are due in U.S. Dollars within fifteen (15) days of Client’s receipt of an invoice which is not disputed in good faith by Client.
 Client may withhold amounts disputed in good faith while the parties attempt to resolve the dispute, and this will not constitute a breach.
 All reimbursable expenses shall be set forth in a SOW or otherwise pre-approved in writing by Client.

 6.2.
 Taxes.
-In case in accordance with the legislation of a foreign jurisdiction Client has to withhold any taxes or duties withheld in such foreign jurisdiction from Provider as the recipient of income, including, in particular, VAT and income (profit) tax withheld at source and any other similar taxes that may replace or complement the existing ones, the amount to be paid to the Licensor shall be increased in such a manner so that the net amount received by Provider after withholding or payment of the said taxes would be equal to the amount indicated in an Order Form, SOW or an invoice hereto.
+In case in accordance with the legislation of a foreign jurisdiction Client has to withhold any taxes or duties withheld in such foreign jurisdiction from Provider as the recipient of income, including, in particular, VAT and income (profit) tax withheld at source and any other similar taxes that may replace or complement the existing ones, the amount to be paid to Provider shall be increased in such a manner so that the net amount received by Provider after withholding or payment of the said taxes would be equal to the amount indicated in an Order, SOW or an invoice hereto.

 6.3.
 Unless otherwise stated, all Fees exclude any applicable Taxes, including any related interest and/or penalties, and other government duties, as well as any other costs, such as transaction costs or bank transfer fees.
 In the event that Taxes are (or will be) applicable to the Service set out in this Agreement, such Taxes shall be added to the Fees.
 Client shall be responsible for and pay all Taxes as well as any other costs imposed on or with respect to the Services that are subject to this Agreement.